JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 ```

 Failure again!
 Another caveat when using `--output-o` is that modules
-`__init__()` functions do not end up getting called which is what normally
+`__init__()` functions do not end up getting called, which is what normally
 happens when a module is loaded.
 The reason for this is that often the state
 that gets defined in `__init__` is not something that you want to serialize to
 a file.
-In this particular case, some parts of the IO system has not been
+In this particular case, some parts of the IO system have not been
 initialized so Julia crashes while trying to print an error.
 The magic
-incantation to make IO work properly is `Base.reinit_stdio()` so to figure out
+incantation to make IO work properly is `Base.reinit_stdio()`.
+To figure out
 the actual problem we modify the `custom_sysimage.jl` file to look like:

 ```